savka777/AI-Voice-Assistant/README.md

 # AI_Voice_Assistant

-At the given state, This voice-activated assistant application that integrates with OpenAI's GPT-3.5 model for natural language processing and response generation.
-Here's a detailed description of its features and functionalities:
+This voice-activated assistant application integrates with OpenAI's GPT-3.5 model for natural language processing and response generation.
+Its features and functionalities are as follows:

 **Speech Recognition Integration:**